 Forty-five percent of all pregnancies in the U.S. are unintended1.
 Increasing access to contraception is a proven strategy for reducing unintended pregnancy and achieving healthy spacing of births.
-Currently, an estimated 37.9 million women are in need of contraceptive services in the United States2.Women who wish to delay or prevent pregnancy should have access to a broad range of contraceptive methods, preferably on a same-day on-site basis.
-It is important that these contraceptive services are provided in a client-centered manner that treats each person as a unique individual with respect, empathy, and understanding.
-It is also important that these services provide accurate, easy-to-understand information based on the needs and goals identified by the client that reflect the client’s preferences and values3.
+Currently, an estimated 37.9 million women are in need of contraceptive services in the United States2.Women who wish to delay or prevent pregnant should have access to a broad range of contraceptive methods, preferably on a same-day on-site basis.
+It is important that these contraceptive services are provided in a client-centered manner that treats each person as a unique individual with respect, empathy, and understanding, providing accurate, easy-to-understand information based on the needs and goals identified by the client and reflecting the client’s preferences and values3.
 Efforts to provide client-centered contraceptive services as described above may be strengthened by quality improvement processes based on standardized measurement of the delivery of contraceptive care.

 Previously, there have been no validated clinical performance measures for contraceptive care.
 To address this gap, the Office of Population Affairs (OPA) has developed contraceptive care measures that assess the provision of contraception to all women in need of contraceptive services.
-OPA’s focus is to facilitate voluntary quality improvement activities in any setting that provides contraceptive care services.
-In November 2016, the National Quality Forum endorsed these measures.
+These measures are currently under consideration by the National Quality Forum.
 This is a significant step towards prioritizing and improving the quality of family planning care provided to women and men of reproductive age.
-In addition, OPA recently funded a three-year project to develop a patient-reported outcome performance measure, which will focus on filling another critical gap in performance measures (that is, the need for validated measures of client experience with contraceptive services).
+In addition, OPA recently funded a 3-year project to develop a patient-reported outcome performance measure, which will focus on filling another critical gap in performance measures (i.e., the need for validated measures of client experience with contraceptive services).
 This patient-reported measure will complement the contraceptive care measures.

-- Most & Moderately Effective Methods: The percentage of women aged 15-44 at risk of unintended pregnancy that is provided a most effective (sterilization, implants, intrauterine devices or systems (IUD/IUS)) or moderately effective (injectables, oral pills, patch, ring, or diaphragm) contraceptive method (NQF #2903)
+- Contraceptive Care – Most & Moderately Effective Methods: The percentage of women aged 15-44 at risk of unintended pregnancy that is provided a most effective (i.e. sterilization, implants, intrauterine devices or systems (IUD/IUD)) or moderately effective (i.e., injectables, oral pills, patch, ring, or diaphragm) contraceptive method

-- Access to LARC: The percentage of women aged 15-44 years at risk of unintended pregnancy that is provided a long-acting reversible contraceptive (LARC) method (implants or IUD/IUS) (NQF #2904)
+- Contraceptive Care – Access to LARC: The percentage of women aged 15-44 years at risk of unintended pregnancy that is provided a long-acting reversible contraceptive (LARC) method (i.e. implants or IUD/IUS)

-- Postpartum Most & Moderately Effective Methods: Among women aged 15-44 years who had a live birth, the percentage that is provided a most effective (sterilization, implants, IUD/IUS) or moderately effective (injectables, oral pills, patch, ring, or diaphragm) contraceptive methods within 3 and 60 days of delivery and Postpartum Access to LARC: Among women aged 15-44 years who had a live birth, the percentage that is provided a LARC method (implants or IUD/IUS) within 3 and 60 days of delivery (NQF #2902)
+- Contraceptive Care – Postpartum Most & Moderately Effective Methods; Among women aged 15-44 years who had a live birth, the percentage that is provided a most effective (i.e., sterilization, implants, IUD/IUS) or moderately effective (i.e., injectables, oral pills, patch, ring, or diaphragm) contraceptive methods within 3 and 60 days of delivery

 Contraception is a highly effective clinical preventive service that can help women achieve their personal reproductive health goals, including preventing teen and unintended pregnancy and achieving healthy spacing of births.
 The type of contraceptive method used by a woman is strongly associated with her risk of unintended pregnancy and there is no single method that is right for everyone.
 Each woman and teen needs to have access to the full range of contraceptive methods in order to choose the method that is right for her and with which she can be successful in delaying or preventing pregnancy.